 - Should I withdraw money from the ATM’s in Thailand?

-- Do I get better exchanges rates in Thailand?
+- Do I get better exchange rates in Thailand?

 - The 220 Baht ATM Fee